ergo-log.com

 There’s a simple explanation for why MCTs have a performance-enhancing effect.
 The ‘heads’ of the fatty acids [the hooks with which the fatty acids are attached to the glycerol globules] release energy to the cells more easily than the tails do.
 All fatty acids have the same head, but the length and structure of their tails vary.
 The shorter the tail of a fatty acid, the more readily the fatty acid provides energy.

 Even shorter than MCTs are the short fatty acid chains, the SCFAs.
 The shortest fatty acids of all in the body are made by micro-organisms in the gut when they convert indigestible sugar chains.
-If MCTs really work as well as the coconut oil sellers at the Nisshin OilliO Group would have us believe, then a diet that is rich in indigestible sugar chains is perhaps even more interesting, say we cynical critics at Ergo-Log.
+If MCTs really work as well as the coconut oil sellers at the Nisshin OilliO Group would have us believe, then a diet that is rich in indigestible sugar chains is perhaps even more interesting.

-Indigestible sugar chains are found in bananas for example.
+Indigestible sugar chains are found in unripe bananas for example.

 Source: